tschaffter/docker-dnsmasq/README.md

 ;; MSG SIZE  rcvd: 55
 ```

-This time the query time is 0 msec because dnsmasq cached the information after
+This time the query time is 0 msec because Dnsmasq cached the information after
 the first lookup, and all subsequent lookups don't take any time because they
 are served from the cache.
-For more information on how to configure dnsmasq
+For more information on how to configure Dnsmasq
 cache, please read the article [How to Do DNS Caching with dnsmasq].

 ## Resolving a local domain name